Ready to eliminate your debt with bankruptcy? Get Started

 Collect Your North Carolina Bankruptcy Documents

-• Your paycheck stubs for the past 60 days
+• Paycheck stubs from the past 60 days

-• A bank account statement that covers the bankruptcy filing date
+• A bank statement that includes your bankruptcy filing date

-• Bank account statements showing your expenses for the past six to 12 months
+• Bank statements showing your spending over the last 6–12 months

-• Letters from collection agencies or other third-party debt collectors
+• Letters from collection agencies or debt collectors

-You can get a free copy of your credit report from all three credit reporting agencies every year, and you can request them online.
+You can get a free copy of your credit report from each of the three major credit bureaus once a week at AnnualCreditReport.com.

 Take a Credit Counseling Course

 The federal Bankruptcy Code requires anyone filing for bankruptcy to complete an approved credit counseling class within six months before they file.
-Congress requires this six-month window so you can learn about your options before you decide to file for bankruptcy.
+This six-month window is required so you can learn about your options before you decide to file for bankruptcy.
 You must submit your course completion certificate to the bankruptcy court.

-There is a fee to take the course, but you may be able to get a fee waiver if you can show you can’t afford to pay the fee.
+💰 There is a fee to take the course, but you may be able to get a fee waiver if you can show you can’t afford to pay it.

 • Approved providers list for the Western District of North Carolina